lunartechfreek/pawfect-pups/TESTING.md

 ![Trainers Section](docs/readme-files/desktop-about1.png)

-* As a new user i want to, be able to find where they are located with ease.
+* As a new user I want to, be able to find where they are located with ease.
   * Address is on contact page and to make for an easier user experience a embedded google map on the same page.

 ![Address Box](docs/readme-files/desktop-contact1.png)